 How often do we see hard copies of documents with words like café where the acute on the “e” has been penned in after printing with a black pen!
 And all those poor people named Renée, Morné, Chloé and even Beyoncé whose very identity is brought into question!

 Most languages require the use of “special characters” from time to time.
-I usually teach learners to use the Insert Symbols method of doing so.
+I teach learners to use the Insert Symbols method in accordance with the curriculum: